adhallaj/ASC-Transcriptome/README.md

     seqID,pident,evalue,bitscore,qcovhsp,genestableID,genename,GOtermaccession
     TRINITY_DN10_c2_g1_i1.p1,90.663,2.07e-147,426,31,ENSLCRG00005012553,myclb,GO:0046983;GO:0006355;GO:0003700

-# 8. Obtaining KEGG Metabolic Pathways using GhostKOALA:
+# 8. Obtaining KEGG Metabolic Pathways using GhostKOALA

 The CD-hit nucleotide output is the most complete form of our transcriptome, so it will be used for determining the metabolic pathways.
 GhostKOALA only accepts peptide sequences so they will have to be translated before submission using the following SeqKit's translate function, see Seqkit_Peptides.sh.

 After translation, the resulting peptide file was submitted to GhostKOALA queue with the genus_prokaryotes + family_eukaryotes databases selected.

-# 9. Statistical Analysis of Transcriptome using BUSCO and SeqKit:
+# 9. Statistical Analysis of Transcriptome using BUSCO and SeqKit

 To determine the percent completeness, sequence lengths, and N50 value of the CD-hit nucleotide output, BUSCO and SeqKit's stats function are used.